 In FY 2019/20, the City Council approved purchase of property located at 17631 Cameron Lane using non-federal funds.
-Via a substantial amendment to the FY 2019/20 Annual Action Plan, the City Council will consider an allocation of \$791,200 of federal CDBG funds to help offset costs associated with the construction and/or installation of a structure to be used as a homeless shelter facility at the project site with a minimum of 50 beds, with space for administration, storage, dining/recreation, and sleeping purposes.
-The facility proposes to consist of a pre-engineered steel or membrane structure on a concrete slab foundation (with interior partition walls) or modular units, or a combination thereof.
-A 12 ft x 90 ft modular restroom/shower building is also proposed.
-All structures will be ADA compliant.
-The project will also entail construction of water, sewer, storm drain, and electrical utilities, and hardscape/landscape, as well.
-The Cameron Lane Navigation Center has a total project cost of approximately \$2 million, of which \$791,200 is proposed to be funded with CDBG.
+Via a substantial amendment to the FY 2019/20 Annual Action Plan, the City Council will consider approved an allocation of \$1.5 over \$3.5 million of federal CDBG and CARES Act funds to help offset costs associated operating the homeless shelter facility at the project site.
+The need for such a facility has increased in recent months due to the COVID-19 pandemic and Orange County's Safer at Home Order.
 The Navigation Center will bring homeless service providers on-site to help persons experiencing homelessness "navigate" eligible social services, medical services and benefits to stabilize them with the ultimate goal of transitioning them to more permanent housing.